 Getting a date with a single mother is usually a lot easier because most men don't want to have to pay to raise another man's child.
 So, you won't encounter as much competition as when you are meeting women who don't have any children.

-If you know that you're only interested in a fling and definitely don't want to be saddled with the additional responsibility of dealing with and paying for someone else's children, it would be unfair to pretend to her that you're a potential husband or committed father figure.
-Single mothers appreciate your honesty more than you will know, so never put on an act – it’s bad news for both of you.
+If you know that you're only interested in a fling and definitely don't want to be saddled with the additional responsibility of dealing with and paying for someone else's children, it would be unfair to pretend to a single mother that you're a potential husband or committed father figure.
+Single mothers appreciate your honesty more than you will know.
+They don't want to meet guys who pretend to love their child(ren) and promise to stick around and be a father figure.
+A single mother just wants to meet a guy who is real and who makes her feel sexual and emotional attraction.
+If there's an opportunity after that for the guy to become a permanent father figure in her child's life, then she will think about that later.
+So, don't ever feel that you need to lie to a single mother when you meet her.

-How do you figure out whether the single mother you've encountered wants a relationship or just wants sex?
-If she talks about her children a lot, asks you if you have children of your own or questions whether you want children some day, especially early in your conversation, chances are good that she's looking for a husband and is trying to weed out any prospective men who aren't looking for the same thing as she is.
-Conversely, if she doesn't mention her children until much later in the conversation and, for all intents and purposes, acts as though she is single, she's probably just looking to get laid.
+That said, there are some single mothers who definitely want "just sex" or a replacement father figure.
+So, how do you figure out whether the single mother you've encountered wants a relationship or just wants sex?
+If she talks about her children a lot, asks you if you have children of your own or questions whether you want children some day, especially early in your conversation, chances are good that she's looking for a husband/replacement father and is trying to weed out any prospective men who can't be that for her.
+On the other hand, if she doesn't mention her children until much later in the conversation and, for all intents and purposes, acts as though she is single, she's probably just looking to get laid.
 Once you know her intentions and you have determined what you want, you can take it from there.
-Suggesting a single mother join you at your place for a drink (or head to her house to let the babysitter go home) will result in a “Yes” more often than other women who aren’t in as much of a rush to get a result.
+Suggesting a single mother join you at your place for a drink (or head to her house to let the babysitter go home) will result in a “Yes” more often than other women who aren’t in as much of a rush.
 However, if you do go to her home, just make sure that discreet and respectful in the presence of her child(ren).

-If you are open to dating a single mother for a possible long-term relationship, you need to recognize that she will have certain limitations.
-For instance, when you're dating a single mother, last-minute dates are going to be pretty much out of the question.
-If you're sincerely interested in her, you have to be willing to give her enough advance notice when you ask her out to make arrangements to find someone to watch her kids.
+If you are open to dating a single mother for a possible long-term relationship, you need to recognize that she will have certain limitations in terms of how available she will be for you.
+For instance, when you're dating a single mother, last-minute dates are pretty much out of the question.
+If you're sincerely interested in her, you have to be willing to give her enough advance notice when you ask her out, so that she can make arrangements to find someone to watch her kids.
 She also may have to cancel many dates with you unexpectedly if one of her children is sick or needs her.
 Don’t take it personally.

 Naturally, single mothers tend to have a lot more additional expenses than unencumbered single women, so you might want to offer to pay for a babysitter on occasion.
 She may reject your generosity, but she'll consider it very thoughtful that you offered.